 Straw book double case; Courtesy eBay.

 The final image shared is a single straw book.
 Gratefully the front and back of the book are shown.
 The playing cards it contains is the Theater deck by Wüst.
 The Straw Shop is pleased Mr. Endebrock has shared this example from his collection.
-This is the third Wüst Theater deck in this straw presentation style.
+This is the third Wüst Theater deck in this single deck straw presentation style.

 Straw book with one side shown which contains the Theater deck, Courtesy Peter Endebrock